GFI_logo_new_2

 Your Impact

 Working in the cultivated meat industry offers a unique opportunity to make a significant, positive impact on the world.
 Cultivated meat production has the potential to drastically reduce greenhouse gas emissions, land use, and water consumption compared to conventional livestock farming.
 By eliminating the need for raising and slaughtering animals, this technology can also improve animal welfare and reduce the spread of zoonotic diseases.
 Furthermore, it can contribute to global food security by providing a sustainable source of protein for our growing human population.
-Professionals in this field are not only advancing scientific and technological frontiers but also contributing to a more sustainable and secure food system, with the potential to transform how the world produces and consumes meat.
+Professionals in this field are not only advancing scientific and technological frontiers but also contributing to a more sustainable and secure food system.

 Value Chain Map